LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ```

-Note: Generally, it is bad practice to create object of property file in every class.
+Note: Generally, it is bad practice to create object of property class in every class which requires it.
-We have created the object of the Property Class in Steps file and another object of Properties Class again
+We have created the object of the Properties Class in Steps file and another object of Properties Class again
 in the HomePage class.

 We will cover how to overcome this issue in the next section.